 What is the best way to seek referrals?

 Marketing is one excellent way to obtain referrals.
-Consider advertising through a variety of resources such as the telephone yellow pages, local newspapers, and magazines.
-Develop brochures and flyers, and mail to businesses, hospitals, schools, churches, nursing homes, and so forth, and invest in a Web site.
+Consider advertising through a variety of resources such as the yellow pages, local newspapers, and magazines.
+Develop brochures, flyers and direct mail pieces to distribute to area businesses, hospitals, schools, churches, nursing homes, and so forth and invest in a Web site.
 List your name in the NASW National Social Work Finder, which is a reference for referral services to the general public, agencies, and third-party payers.

 How can I become a Medicare provider?

 Provider enrollment contact for Illinois is 1-877-908-8476, Wisconsin Physician Services or you may go directly to their Web site.

 How can I become a managed care provider?

 Write or call the managed care company that you would like to work with and request an application form to become a member of its provider network as a clinical social worker.
 In addition, NASW provides to members a free listing of managed care companies with provider panels for clinical social workers.

 What books would I find helpful to read about starting a private practice?